atbcb/ICTTestingBaseline/docs/21SyncMedia.md

       1. a clearly labelled, conformant means is provided to easily return to the primary event flow

 ##### Test Results SC 1.2.5
-* If both tests for SC 1.2.5 fail, then the content is not conformant to SC 1.2.5
+* If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement